oracle-livelabs/oci/oci-visualizer-path-analyzer/lab2/lab2.md

         ![cloudshell-privatenetwork](images/cloudshell-privatenetwork.png)

-6. In the menu that opens, click Create private network definition and, in the next menu, give it a name and select the existing VCN and subnet1.
+6. In the menu that opens, click Create private network definition.
+In the next menu, give it a name and select the existing VCN1 and subnet1.

     * Click **"Create private network definition list"**
     * Name: **"hol-pn-access"**